erikrose/blessings/README.rst

-Most often, you'll need to flit to a certain location, print something, and then return: for example, when updating a progress bar at the bottom of the screen. ``Terminal`` provides a context manager for doing this concisely
+Most often, you'll need to flit to a certain location, print something, and then return: for example, when updating a progress bar at the bottom of the screen. ``Terminal`` provides a context manager for doing this concisely:

 .. code:: python